Installing a DSL Modem

 A. Wire the routers in this fashion.

-If using a laptop or desktop to configure the network, temporarily connect the laptop via a Cat-5 cable directly to the new router; do this instead of using a wireless connection because it is risky and frustrating to configure a Wireless router using the wireless.
+Avoid using a Wireless connection when configuring or building your network.
+If using a laptop or desktop to configure the network, temporarily connect the laptop via a Cat-5 cable directly to the new router (illustrated below with the blue cable); do this instead of using a wireless connection because it is risky and frustrating to configure a Wireless router using the wireless.

-When connecting your machine, attach to the blue Port #1.
-This is a temporary connection, just to configure the router.
+When connecting your machine, attach to the blue Port on the back of the wireless router (port #1).
+This is temporary, just to configure the router.

 Illustrations show a Linksys WRT110 router connected to a DSL or Cable modem.
 All routers, including the EA2700, work similarly.

 B. Install DSL Line Filters

 If you have a DSL connection, instead of Cable, install DSL line filters on all non-modem devices, such as phones, answering machines, DVRs, home security alarms, etc. If you have a cable modem, ignore this step.

 DSL filters are supplied with the DSL modem or they can be bought separately.